 I feel completely unqualified to review this in any way at all.

 I came of age with late ’90s / early ’00s Taye Diggs / Omar Epps / Nia Long coming-of-age romantic comedies showing regularly on our local cable TV in Australia.
-I’m at the younger end of the age group of the characters in the story – old enough to understand losing yr shit at a concert whose lineup boasts Diddy and Maxwell, enough to feel the rib nudge when Queen Latifah and Jada Pinkett Smith nod at the line “We about to set it off”, enough that, when the central conflict is played out in a dance-off between divorced mothers and instagram thirst traps, I side with the seniors.
+I’m at the younger end of the age group of the characters in the story: just old enough to understand losing your shit at an Essence Awards concert featuring New Edition, Diddy, and Maxwell; enough to feel the rib nudge when Queen Latifah and Jada Pinkett Smith nod at the line “We about to set it off; enough that, when the central conflict is played out in a dance-off between divorced mothers and instagram thirst traps, I side with the seniors.

 I get that this movie is not for me – and yet I also felt it didn’t exclude me.
 Perhaps that’s important, and perhaps not.
 It might be worth a revisit.